 As we expand the number and scope of our business, we increasingly confront potential conflicts of interest relating to our investment activities and the investment activities of our Client Accounts.
 Our Client Accounts have overlapping investment objectives, and certain investment objectives of Client Accounts additionally overlap with investment objectives of Rithm Capital or one of Rithm Capital's operating companies.
 Potential conflicts arise with respect to our decisions regarding how to allocate investment opportunities among us and Client Accounts and our various operating companies and affiliates.
-For example, we may allocate an investment opportunity that is appropriate for two Client Accounts and/or Rithm Capital in a manner that excludes one or more Client Accounts and/or Rithm Capital or results in a disproportionate allocation based on factors or criteria that we determine, such as sourcing of the transaction, specific nature of the investment or size and type of the investment opportunity for a particular Client Account or for Rithm Capital gives rise to a potential conflict of interest when it results in our having to restrict the ability of other Client Accounts or operating companies to buy or sell securities in the public markets.
+For example, we may allocate an investment opportunity that is appropriate for two Client Accounts and/or Rithm Capital in a manner that excludes one or more Client Accounts and/or Rithm Capital or results in a disproportionate allocation based on factors or criteria that we determine, such as sourcing of the transaction, specific nature of the investment or size and type of the investment, among other factors.
+Additionally, a decision to acquire material non-public information about a company while pursuing an investment opportunity for a particular Client Account or for Rithm Capital gives rise to a potential conflict of interest when it results in our having to restrict the ability of other Client Accounts or operating companies to buy or sell securities in the public markets.
 Investors in Client Accounts (whether fund investors or the public stockholders of entities we manage) and our public stockholders may perceive conflicts of interest regarding investment decisions.